 Why are T-Bone Accidents Dangerous?

-T-Bone accidents, otherwise known as side impact collisions or broadside collisions, happen when the front of one car hits the side of another in a perpendicular fashion.
-These types of collisions often result in serious injuries, sometimes even fatalities.
+T-Bone accidents, otherwise known as side impact collisions or broadside collisions, occur when the front of one car strikes the side of another at a perpendicular angle.
+These types of collisions are among the most dangerous types of car accidents, often resulting in serious injuries, sometimes even fatalities.

 Safety Tip: Check to see if you have side impact airbags.
-These will help reduce fatalities.
+These will help reduce fatalities in a T-Bone collision.

-T-Bone accidents can occur in many different traffic situations.
-Right-of-way violations are one of the most common factors – failing to yield to the driver that has the right-of-way; for instance, drivers who run red lights, fail to yield to oncoming traffic, or roll through stop signs.
+T-Bone accidents frequently occur at intersections and are often the result of right-of-way violations.
+While they can occur in many different traffic situations, right-of-way violations are one of the most common factors.
+Drivers who run red lights, fail to yield, or roll through stop signs are common culprits.

 Other common reasons include: